Best Texting Services for Ecommerce Apparel (2026)

 | Postscript | Win back · SMS | CTR: 2.81%–6.85% |

-Notes: Return Signals rows are reply rates from existing customers.
+Notes: Signals reply rate is from a randomized experiment with Quaker Marine.
 Klaviyo rates from the Klaviyo Benchmark Report (Americas).
 Omnisend rates from Omnisend benchmarks.
 Postscript ranges are 25th–75th percentile for Fashion & Apparel from Postscript SMS Benchmarks.

 How to choose a texting service (apparel-specific)